 Business and private life are traditionally kept separate in France.
 Business entertainment is done in restaurants rather than at the home of a business associate, and more often at lunch than at dinner time.

 The appropriate formal greeting among people living in France is a light handshake, with women offering their hand first.
-Among men, the superior in rank usually takes the initiative.
+Among men, the person superior in rank usually takes the initiative.
 Seniors should be addressed first, and you often stand when greeting someone.

 Implied kisses on the cheek, though considered very French, are mostly used among friends and younger people.
 Expats from an Anglo-Saxon background should note that the common form of addressing business contacts is with their correct title and surname rather than their first name.